2023 Moose River Atlassing Trip Log

 James Bay (Photo credit: Sheila Craig)

-Day 11 (June 19): Moose Factory and the Train South
+Day 11 (June 19): Moose Factory and the train south

 The train departs Moosonee for Cochrane at 5:00 p.m.
 We took advantage of our last day to see Moose Factory.
 Randy Kota arranged for us to visit the Cree Cultural Interpretive Center.
-Our guide there, Kim, showed us the centre and then took us to visit the Hudson Bay Staff House, a relic from the hey-day of the Hudson Bay Company’s dominion over the north.
+Our guide there, Kim, showed us the centre and then took us to visit the Hudson Bay Staff House, a relic from the hey-day of the Hudson Bay Company in the north.
 The building, built in 1850, now houses an interesting museum and is also used by the community for meetings and events.
 We all found our visit to Moose Factory well worth the time.

 Back at Tidewater Provincial Park, we packed up one last time and paddled back to Moosonee.
-Three of our team portaged the canoes about 1km to the train station, while our gear travelled by pickup taxi.
+Three of our team portaged the canoes about one km to the train station, while our gear travelled by pickup taxi.
 The train trip back to Cochrane was on schedule, arriving at 10:00 p.m.
 It took quite a while to retrieve the gear from the freight car, retrieve the cars from the Thriftlodge, secure the canoes very well on their trailer, pack the cars, return to the Thriftlodge and unload our gear.
 It was midnight before we were in bed.
 What a change from our habit of 8:30 bedtime for the past 10 nights!

 Last dawn on the Moose River (Photo credit: Sheila Craig)